 Some Tips Before You Stream

-We recommend, recording a copy of your live stream so that you can easily edit it before uploading after the event finishes.
-We do our best to create a copy of the live event for you, but due to how streams are sent to us it can sometimes break a live event into multiple files.
+We recommend recording a copy of your live stream so that you can easily edit it before uploading after the event finishes.
+We do our best to create a copy of the live event for you, but due to how streams are sent to us, it can sometimes break a live event into multiple files.

 Because of this, your computer power is going to be a factor.
 Some older computers may simply not be powerful enough to encode 1080p video to send to us.
 If you're experiencing frequent pauses and you know your upload speed is good enough, this could be the culprit.

-When you test your live event by sending us the RTMP feed you'll be creating a video in the video section every time you start and stop a stream.
-They are unpublished though so don't worry, you can just delete them.
+When you test your live event by sending us the RTMP feed, you'll be creating a video in the video section every time you start and stop a stream.
+They are unpublished, though, so don't worry you can just delete them.

-If you want the live event video to upload without the test part of the stream make sure you stop your stream in your encoding software and start it again when you want to go live.
+If you want the live event video to upload without the test part of the stream, make sure you stop your stream in your encoding software and start it again when you want to go live.

 Like a video, you can then add it to a category, set the SEO, add authors, etc. To read more about it, head over to our Video Setup & Organization section.

 After starting the stream in your encoder, wait about 20 seconds before pressing Test Player.